Employee Retention Strategies

 As a new employee completes a set goal, their level of associated responsibility increases.

-There are other associated benefits with goal setting like:
+There are other associated benefits with goal setting:

 Moreover, holding review meetings once every quarter or more frequently helps solidify the emotional connection between the new hire and the company.